imagitama/vrc-menu-merger/README.md

 4. Add all of the things you want to merge together
 5. Select where you want to output the final object to
 6. Click merge!

+## Ideas for future

+- support all animation layers (not just base)
+- better nested menu merging